-Mary Todd, Abraham Lincoln, and their Irish Maids
+Mary Todd, Abraham Lincoln, and Their Irish Maids

-A sneak preview of a new book, Lincoln and the Irish: The Untold Story of How the Irish Helped Abraham Lincoln Save the Union, by Irish America publisher, Niall O’Dowd.
+An excerpt from Lincoln and the Irish: The Untold Story of How the Irish Helped Abraham Lincoln Save the Union, by Irish America publisher, Niall O’Dowd.

 Mary Todd Lincoln was of solid Irish stock.